 Even places that allow people to use them medically won’t let them be grown locally or as private property.
 But, if you grow weed at home, you have top-shelf stuff to smoke.

-Growing Ganja And What A Grow Tent Is?
+What A Grow Tent Is?

 While alcohol is legal after a certain age, marijuana isn’t.
 Police and federal agents always want to monitor or control the drug market.
 Weed is not even as harmful as a cigarette and I am pretty sure we all know someone who is on bud.